TakuyaShintate/tsts/README.md

   LOG_DIR: "b5a20cc3-6d8e-43a0-8d08-4357de81d8d7"
 ```

-Update default config by your config (`cos.yml`) and use it to use pretrained model for inference.
+Update default config by the custom config (`cos.yml`) and use it to load the pretrained model for inference.

 ```python
 import torch